ShashishShoda/Social-Network-Analysis/README.md

 # Social-Network-Analysis
-Contains project related to social network analysis Download writeup.pptx to understand the project
+Contains project related to social network analysis.
+Download writeup.pptx to understand the project.